nsidc/agu2023-qgreenland-cryocloud/slides/index.md

 :::

-## 🦻 Accessibility
+## :heart: Accessibility

-Hardware and operating systems are expensive.
+Hardware, (some) operating systems, and time are expensive.

-Accessibility is our responsibility!
+**Accessibility is our responsibility!**

 :::{.notes}
+This is also an accessibility and inclusivity problem.

-Hardware is expensive, and operating systems are expensive.
+Hardware, operating systems, time, and expertise are expensive.

-Not everyone has the time to set up their user configuration and install dependencies for a workshop.
+Not everyone has a laptop with 32GB of RAM, or the free time to set up dependencies for a workshop.

-This is an accessibility barrier!

-As course administrators, we have a responsibility to accessibility.
-The more accessible our workshop activities and materials are, the more people can learn from them.
+**This is a barrier to participation!** In our role as educators, we feel responsible to reduce that barrier.
 :::

 # [QGreenland]{.qgreenland-red} workshop

 :::{.notes}
-This slide is just a separator, skip through it.
+The QGreenland researcher workshop was a 3-day workshop that occurred earlier this year.

+Both Trey and myself are primarily software developers and newer to our role as educators, so we learned a lot as we went, especially from Alyse Thurber with CIRES Education & Outreach.
 :::